unman/notes/debian-minimal.md

 Qubes 4.0
 ---------

 In Qubes R4.0 the minimal template is not configured for passwordless root.
-To update or install packages to it, from a dom0 terminal window run:
+To update or install packages, in a dom0 terminal window run:

 ~~~
 [user@dom0 ~]$ qvm-run -u root debian-9-minimal xterm
 ~~~
 to open a root terminal in the template, from which you can use apt tools without sudo.
 You will have to do this every time you want root access if you choose not to enable passwordless root.

 If you want the usual qubes `sudo ...` commands, open the root terminal using the above command, and in the root xterm window enter